Sharpness-Aware Minimization with Dynamic Reweighting: Experiments

-\stitle{Compared methods.} We compare SAM and $\delta$-SAM to the following methods, which were all proposed for improving the generalization of PLMs: (1) \textbf{R-Drop}~\cite{liang2021r} enforces the prediction of the same instances augmented by different dropout masks to be similar with a consistency term~(KL divergence for classification and mean squared error for regression), which leads to improved performance on various language and vision tasks.
-(2) \textbf{R3F}~\cite{aghajanyan2020better} also uses a consistency term to make the prediction of the same instance to be similar.
-Besides augmenting the instances by different dropout masks, it further adds random Gaussian noise to the input embedding in PLMs.
-(3) \textbf{FreeLB}~\cite{zhu2019freelb} adversarially perturbs the token embedding using a multi-step projected gradient descent~(PGD; \citealt{madry2018towards}) to maximize the empirical risk and regularizes the increase of the empirical risk to be small.
-(4) \textbf{SMART}~\cite{jiang-etal-2020-smart} is a framework that combines multiple techniques for improving model generalization.
-In terms of adversarial training, it adversarially perturbs the input embedding with PGD to maximize the change of loss, defined as the KL divergence for classification and mean squared loss for regression.
-It then uses a consistency term to regularize the change of loss to be small.
+We compare SAM and $\delta$-SAM to the following baseline methods, which were all proposed for improving the generalization of PLMs:

+\begin{itemize}[leftmargin=1em] \itemsep{0em} \item \textbf{R-Drop}~\cite{liang2021r} enforces the prediction of the same instances augmented by different dropout masks to be similar with a consistency term~(KL divergence for classification and mean squared error for regression), which leads to improved performance on various language and vision tasks. \item \textbf{R3F}~\cite{aghajanyan2020better} also uses a consistency term to make the prediction of the same instance to be similar.
+Besides augmenting the instances by different dropout masks, it further adds random uniform or normal noise to input embedding in PLMs.
+Therefore, R3F can be regarded as an extension to R-Drop. \item \textbf{FreeLB}~\cite{zhu2019freelb} adversarially perturbs the token embedding using a multi-step projected gradient descent~(PGD; \citealt{madry2018towards}) to maximize the empirical risk and regularizes the adversarial risk to be small. \item \textbf{SMART}~\cite{jiang-etal-2020-smart} is a framework that combines multiple techniques for improving model generalization, including adversarial training, and improved optimizer and regularization techniques.
+In terms of adversarial training, it perturbs the input embedding with PGD to maximize the empirical risk.
+It then uses a consistency term to regularize the change of risk to be small, for which the consistency term is defined as the KL divergence for classification and mean squared loss for regression. \end{itemize}